Survive the Future.

-Introducing the highly anticipated tenth edition of Non-Obvious, a book about learning to see what no one else sees, from Wall Street Journal bestselling author Rohit Bhargava.
+Introducing the tenth edition of Non-Obvious, the final book in a decade-long series about trends shaping our world and a guide on how to see what no one else sees, from trend curator Rohit Bhargava.

 My name is Rohit Bhargava and for the past ten years, I have published an annual trend report that has been read or shared by more than a million readers.
 This all new tenth (and final!) edition looks back at more than a hundred past predictions to spotlight the biggest megatrends that will change how we buy, sell or believe anything.

 *Free shipping only available for addresses within the United States, unfortunately.

 Want to see what trend curation looks like in action?
 This short timelapse video shows Rohit using his signature "Haystack Method," to aggregate past trend predictions into bigger ideas.
 The process, which is outlined in Non-Obvious Megatrends, is designed to help anyone become a "speed understander" instead of a speed reader.
 It debatably works better when drinking coffee from a Minions mug ... at least according to Rohit.

 This book will help you get smarter and more ready for the coming decade.
 In addition to the ten megatrends that you need to know, the method of trend curation you'll learn in Non-Obvious Megatrends will help you think differently, be more creative, and see what no one else sees.
 The future belongs to non-obvious thinkers, and this book will help you become one!

 There are two big ideas.
 The first is that the world needs more open-minded people who think for themselves.
 I want to help people see the world independently instead of getting easily manipulated by those who seek to profit from warping their world view.
 The second is that by understanding the behavioral "megatrends" shaping our culture today, you will be able to grow your business, propel your career and generally make a bigger impact in the world no matter what you do.